 \textbf{Discussion}

-It has been suggested that the ability to understand semantics is important to achieve human-level intelligence (8--11).
-Our work proposes a solution that allows the emergence of symbols and grounds their meaning in artificial neural networks.
-We propose that the meaning should be grounded on the very basis of a connectionist system---the network structure itself.
-While here we demonstrated the grounding process using the visual identification task, the framework can be readily extended to other input modalities and different tasks.
-Indeed, this way, any function that a network can perform, regardless of whether it is the identification of an object, execution of a motor command, understanding of an abstract concept, etc., could serve as the ground on which a symbol gets its meaning.
-Our proposal suggests that the internal structure within the human brain could serve as the Chomsky's ``deep structure'' of a language (\emph{26}, \emph{27}).
+The ability to understand semantics is considered important for achieving human-level intelligence (8–11).
+We propose a solution that allows the emergence of symbols and grounds their meaning in artificial neural networks.
+We propose that the meanings should be grounded on the basis of a connectionist system, i.e., the network structure itself.
+While the grounding process was demonstrated here using a visual identification task, the framework could be readily extended to other input modalities and tasks.
+Indeed, any function that a network can perform, such as identification of an object, execution of a motor command, or comprehension of an abstract concept, could serve as the ground upon which a symbol obtains its meaning.
+Our proposal posits that the internal structure within the human brain may potentially serve as the equivalent of Chomsky's "deep structure" of language (26, 27).

-Although the symbol emergence process described here is guided by supervised learning with categories defined by humans, it is straightforward to apply the same framework in, e.g., a reinforcement learning setting so that an agent can formulate concepts and generate corresponding symbols entirely by itself.
-This way, the meaning of these symbols will not be constrained by the semantics of the human natural language, but will reflect both the structural property of the network itself and the nature of its interaction with the environment.
-Humans are highly efficient in forming new symbols, either to represent new concepts or to communicate among individuals without a common language (\emph{28}).
-Being able to create meaningful symbols, rather than relying on existing ones, is at the core of human language faculty and is the very reason why language can continuously evolve to fit human conditions.
+Although the described process of symbol emergence is guided by supervised learning with categories defined by humans, it is readily applicable in reinforcement learning settings, enabling an agent to autonomously formulate concepts and generate corresponding symbols without external guidance.
+Thus, the meaning of the symbols will not be constrained by natural human language semantics but will instead reflect both the structural properties of the network itself and the nature of its interaction with the environment.
+Humans are highly efficient in forming new symbols, either to represent new concepts or to communicate among individuals without a common language (28).
+The ability to create meaningful symbols, rather than relying on existing ones, is at the core of human language faculty and is the very reason why language can continuously evolve to fit human conditions.
 In this regard, SEA-net suggests a framework capable of open-ended symbol generation and understanding that can better support dynamically changing AI conditions.